Other California Film Incentives

 Teleproduction Sales Tax Exemption

-State Rev & Tax Code Section 6378 allows a partial (6.25%) sales tax exemption for the purchase of teleproduction and post production equipment to businesses primarily engaged in teleproduction and post production activities when that property is used 50 percent or more in those activites (as described in Code 512191 of the North American Industry Classification System Manual).
-[The exemption went up to 6.25% with the tax increase that went into effect on April 1, 2009.]
-This exemption is taken by the seller and passed on the the buyer of the equipment at the point of purchase.
-For more information, click here.
-For information about the Rev Tax Code 6378, click here.
+State Rev & Tax Code Section 6378 allows a partial (5.25%) sales tax exemption for the purchase of teleproduction and post production equipment to businesses primarily engaged in teleproduction and post production activities when that property is used 50 percent or more in those activities (as described in Code 512191 of the North American Industry Classification System Manual).
+This exemption is taken by the seller and passed on to the buyer of the equipment at the point of purchase.
+CFC prepared a document detailing teleproduction sales tax exemption.
+Visit the Revenue Tax Code 6378 for further information.